MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-3-VectorsMatrices.md

 $$
 e^A= U^\dagger \left(\boldone +D +\frac{D^2}{2!}+\cdots \right)U= U^\dagger \begin{bmatrix}\exp(D_{11}) & 0 &\cdots &0\\\\ 0 & \exp(D_{22})&\cdots& 0\\\\ \vdots &\vdots &\ddots &\vdots\\\\ 0&0&\cdots&\exp(D_{NN}) \end{bmatrix} U.
 $$
 In other words, if you transform to the eigenbasis of the matrix $A$ then computing the matrix exponential is equivalent to computing the ordinary exponential of the eigenvalues of the matrix.
-As many of the operations in quantum computing involve performing matrix exponentials, this trick of transforming into the eigenbasis of a matrix to simplify performing the operator exponential appears frequently and is the basis behind many quantum algorithms such as Trotter-Suzuki based quantum simulation methods.
+As many of the operations in quantum computing involve performing matrix exponentials, this trick of transforming into the eigenbasis of a matrix to simplify performing the operator exponential appears frequently and is the basis behind many quantum algorithms such as Trotter–Suzuki based quantum simulation methods.

 Another useful property is if $B$ is both unitary and Hermitian, ie $B^2=\boldone$, then it can be seen by applying this rule to the above expansion of the operator exponential and grouping the $\boldone$ and the $B$ terms that for any real valued $x$
 $$e^{iBx}=\cos(x)\boldone + iB\sin(x).$$